reshmadileep/UiBankTestProject/README.md

-   -create a data foder to inlcude input datafile -create drivers folder and add all drivers in it -create features folder which will have the feature file
-   - Include the runner class in testng.xml and run as a testng suite
+   -create a data foder to inlcude input datafile -create drivers folder and add all drivers in it -create features folder which will have the feature file -Include the runner class in testng.xml and run as a testng suite

 Reports could be found in test-output folder html report :C:\Users\Local User\git\repository2\UiBankLoanProject\test-output\emailable-report.html